While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 Modern Format Pros:

-The Modern resume format will stand out in a stack of black and white resumes while honoring the traditional chronological format that recruiters prefer.
-This format works best for jobseekers who have work experience and who haven’t experienced major employment gaps.
+The modern resume format will stand out in a stack of black-and-white resumes while honoring the traditional chronological format that recruiters prefer.
+This format works best for job seekers who have work experience and who haven’t experienced major employment gaps.

 Modern Format Cons:

 Multiple job changes, periods of unemployment, and other blemishes on your work history are made more obvious in this resume format.
 For these types of workers, a functional or combination resume format may be more advisable.
-Additionally, the Modern format might not be ideal for applicants who have had very long careers as it can inadvertently give clues to their age thanks to the chronological format.

 Additional Writing Tips for Modern Format: